Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Visual-TCAV

 \subsection{CAV Generation and Spatial Pooling}

-Similarly to the original TCAV framework, the initial step of our method consists of computing a Concept Activation Vector (CAV) from a set of example images representing a user-defined concept, and a set of negative examples (e.g., random images).
+Following the original TCAV framework, the initial step of our method consists of computing a Concept Activation Vector (CAV) from a set of example images representing a user-defined concept and a set of negative examples (e.g., random images).
 Specifically, we use the \emph{Difference of Means} method proposed by \citet{MartinPhd} to compute the CAV, as they demonstrated that this approach produces more consistent CAVs than logistic classifiers or SVMs.
-As the name suggests, this method uses the arithmetic mean to determine the centroids of both the concept’s activations and the activations of random images.
+As the name suggests, this method uses the arithmetic mean to determine the centroids of both the concept's activations and the activations of random images.
 A CAV is then computed directly as the difference between the concept centroid and the random centroid.
+This is also mathematically equivalent to the approach proposed by \citet{patterncav}.
 Since we are interested in identifying which feature maps are activated by the concept, irrespective of its spatial location within the example images, we apply a GAP operation on the obtained CAV.
 The result is a vector of scalar values whose length is equal to the number of feature maps of the layer under consideration.
 Each element of this vector is associated with a feature map, and its raw value approximates the degree of correlation between that feature map and the concept.
 Moving forward, we refer to this vector as the \emph{pooled-CAV}.